Kálmán Kánya

-Kálmán de Kánya (7 November 1869 – 28 February 1945), Foreign Minister of Hungary during the Horthy era.
-He started his diplomatic career in Constantinople.
-In 1913 he appointed as Austro-Hungarian ambassador to Mexico later to Berlin.
+Kálmán de Kánya (7 November 1869 – 28 February 1945) was the Foreign Minister of Hungary during the Horthy era.

+Kánya commenced his diplomatic career in Constantinople.
+In 1913 he was appointed as Austro-Hungarian ambassador to Mexico and later to Berlin.
 From 1933 he served as Minister of Foreign Affairs.

-During his ministership Hungary joined to the Tripartite Pact, the county became an ally of the Nazi Germany.
-Inside this he tried to counterbalance Germany's hegemony with increased cooperation with Italy.
-On the other hand, he kept good connections with the Little Entente.
+During Kánya's tenure Hungary joined the Tripartite Pact, becoming an ally of Nazi Germany.
+He attempted to counterbalance Germany's hegemony with increased cooperation with Italy and kept good connections with the Little Entente.

-He was flying with the Prime Minister Béla Imrédy to Berchtesgaden and asked Hitler for the support of the Hungarian territorial claims.
-Kánya was leader of the Hungarian-Czechoslovak delegation which attended on the negotiations in Komárom.
-On 21 November 1938 he had to resign because of the German-Italian démarche Carpathian Ukraine's planned attack failed, when the Imrédy cabinet cancelled.
+Kánya travelled with Hungarian Prime Minister Béla Imrédy to Berchtesgaden to advocate on behalf of Hungarian territorial claims.
+Kánya was leader of the Hungarian-Czechoslovak delegation on the negotiations in Komárom.

+On 21 November 1938 Kánya was forced to resign following the failure of the German-Italian démarche Carpathian Ukraine invasion.
 During the end of the Second World War he supported István Bethlen and Miklós Kállay.